i05nagai/memorandum/language/english_speaking.md

         * if you suddenly get spots or rash on your skin, you break out in it
 * crash/drive/bump/run
     * He lost control of the car and crashed into a wall
+    * drive
+        * We’re interested in how your individual strengths combine with your experience to drive impac
 * divide/cut/split somethin ginto two or more parts
     * the book is divided into three parts
 * collide